 The Company has historically performed its annual goodwill and indefinite-lived intangible asset impairment assessments at different times for each of its reporting units within the fiscal year (April 1, May 31 and July 1).
 During the second quarter of fiscal 2021, the Company voluntarily decided to change the dates of its annual impairment assessments of goodwill and indefinite-lived intangible assets so that the assessments for all of the Company's reporting units and indefinite-lived intangible assets will occur on July 1, the first day of the fourth quarter of the Company's fiscal year.
 The change was made to more closely align the annual impairment assessment dates with the Company's annual planning and budgeting process, as well as its long-term planning and forecasting process for all reporting units.
 This change is also expected to provide more consistency in the application of our annual goodwill and indefinite-lived intangible asset impairment assessments across each of the Company's reporting units.
 The Company has determined this voluntary change in accounting principle is preferable and will not affect the Consolidated Financial Statements.
 Pursuant to the authoritative accounting literature, in fiscal 2021, the Company performed its impairment assessment as of the first day of its third fiscal quarter of 2021 (April 1), and as of May 31 for one reporting unit, to ensure that the change in annual impairment assessment dates, to July 1, did not delay, accelerate or avoid an impairment charge.
-At April 1, 2021 and May 31, 2021, the goodwill and indefinite-lived intangible asset impairment assessments for certain of the Company's reporting units and indefinite-lived intangible assets were completed using a qualitative assessment.
-For those reporting units and indefinite-lived intangible assets evaluated at April 1, 2021 and May 31, 2021, it was determined that it is not more likely than not that the fair values of the reporting units and indefinite-lived intangible assets were less than their carrying values, and therefore no further analysis was required and no impairment loss was recognized.
+At April 1, 2021 and May 31, 2021, the goodwill and indefinite-lived intangible assets impairment assessments for certain of the Company's reporting units and indefinite-lived intangible assets were less than their carrying values, and therefore no further analysis was required and no impairment loss was recognized.